 Easy Chicken Parmesan

-- 4 chicken breasts, pounded flat if you like
+- 4 chicken breasts, pounded flat

 - 1 can or jar of tomato-based pasta sauce